Sentence Fragments

 3. No one in the crowd of 10,000 spectators watching the football game seem to understand why the player was penalized.*

 How to Correct: To correct a lack of subject/verb agreement, you must identify the subject of the verb and then change the verb to agree with that subject.
 Do not be fooled by words that may come between the subject and the verb.
-For instance, in the last example above the subject of "seem to understand" is "no one": "in the crowd of 10,000 spectators watching the football game" is simply clarifying the identity of "no one."
+For instance, in the last example above the subject of "seem to understand" is "no one": "in the crowd of 10,000 spectators watching the football game" is simply clarifying the identity of "no one."1.
+One of my teachers is in the office.

 2. Neither Frank nor Elizabeth is here today.